abauer424/code-quiz/README.md

 ## Description

 For the code quiz assignment, our task was to build, from scratch, a quiz using html, css and javascript.
-I started off by creating my folder structure with the assets within these folders.
-I used emmet to create my html:5 layout.
-I then created a css style sheet and added styles to the document.
-Next I noticed an additional html file was needed, so I created a page called high-score.
+I started off by creating the repository folder structure with the assets within these folders.
+I then opened my index.html file and used emmet to create my html:5 layout.
+Next was creating the css style sheet and adding styles to the document.
+I noticed an additional html file was needed, so I created a page called high-score.
 For javascript, I started off by creating pseudocode for each line of the acceptance criteria.

 In this project, I really enjoyed doing the html and css portion, I noticed I was able to write the code without much reference.
 Using html, I made the "View High Scores" text link to the second html document.
 I also was able to add links to the buttons on the high-score page to "go back" to the index html.